 MAD provides mental, emotional, psychological support, mentorship, counselling and guidance at critical life stages, for 4,200 children living in 80 shelter homes across 23 cities, so they become productive and useful members of society.

-NFI bolsters urban governance through community-based water and sanitation management in 12 low-income peri urban communities.
+NFI bolsters urban governance through community-based water and sanitation management in 12 low-income peri-urban communities.
 NFI experts help mohalla committees construct, own and maintain water, sanitation and waste disposal facilities, through funds from the municipality.
-In Chhattisgarh (Bilaspur, Korba), Jharkhand (Giridih, Kodarma/Bokaro), Odisha (Banki, Berhampur, Bhubaneswar, , Chowduar, Cuttack, Dhenkanal, Nimapara, Paradip).
+In Chhattisgarh (Bilaspur, Korba), Jharkhand (Giridih, Kodarma/Bokaro), Odisha (Banki, Berhampur, Bhubaneswar, Chowder, Cuttack, Dhenkanal, Nimapara, Paradip).

-Advocate reforms, strengthen legal aid capacity and provide high quality legal representation to 1,500 undertrials in Nagpur and Pune (Maharashtra) through the Legal Aid system.
+NLU Advocate reforms, strengthen legal aid capacity and provide high-quality legal representation to 1,500 undertrials in Nagpur and Pune (Maharashtra) through the Legal Aid system.
 The NGO will train and provide fellowships for legal aid lawyers and also do advocacy at the Judiciary and Bar Council level.

 Parivarttan is bettering the lives of 5,000 Adivasi women and men farmers in the rainfed Malkangiri district of Odisha, by promoting community seed banks, community management of resources, and collaborating with community institutions and the Government to train Adivasis as entrepreneurs in fish rearing and millet processing.

-Enable women, minorities, SC/STs, OBCs in three districts of Jharkhand, to access their rights and entitlements, strengthen their participation in gram panchayats, gram sabhas, gaon sabhas and village development.
+PHIA enables women, minorities, SC/STs, OBCs in three districts of Jharkhand, to access their rights and entitlements, strengthen their participation in Gram Panchayats, Gram Sabhas, Gaon Sabhas and village development.

 PANI collaborates with the Government departments of Health, Education and ICDS (Integrated Child Development Services), in order to make 4,200 adolescent girls from the most backward Dalit families of Tarun Block in Faizabad district of UP, aware of their rights, entitlements and benefits.

-The NGO is to increase the incomes of 33,000 women farmers by 60% in three years through farm and non-farm livelihoods.
-There will be development of women’s self help groups, better participation in gram sabha meetings and village development, and linkages to banks and employment guarantee schemes.
+PRADAN is increasing the incomes of 33,000 women farmers by 60% in three years through farm and non-farm livelihoods.
+There will be the development of women’s Self Help Groups, better participation in Gram Sabha meetings and village development, and linkages to banks and employment guarantee schemes.